-Cumulative GPA in the core courses for advanced practice: N606, N616, N617, and N618 written commitment to a full-time or part-time degree plan, as established by the Southeastern MSN program.
+Cumulative GPA in the core courses for advanced practice: N606, N616, N617, and N618 (calculated after semester of completion),

+Apply to the NP role concentration by March 15 or October 15 in year of met requirements, and written commitment to a full-time or part-time degree plan, as established by the Southeastern MSN program.
 For limited practicum slots, preference will be given to full-time students.
+Compliance with current health records.